 A person who has less than 20/200 corrected vision is considered legally blind.
 Vision loss can result from many different types of injuries.
 While some may be the result of a disease or are genetic in nature, there are injuries that occur due to the negligence of another.
 For example, a sharp object thrown by someone or broken glass can pierce the eye leading to vision loss.
-In the workplace, a chemical splash in the workplace, or perhaps medically negligent Lasik surgery are just a few incidents where blindness can occur.
-There are six types of eye injuries that can cause loss of sight injuries: lacerations, abrasions, oculomotor injuries, retinal detachment, cataracts and glaucoma.
-Some of these injuries may heal over time and the victim may regain some or all of the eyesight, as with a corneal abrasion.
-Others are more serious and cause permanent blindness.
+In the workplace, a chemical splash can cause significant eye damage.
+Medical negligence can also result in partial or complete loss of vision.

 If an accident causes you to lose your ability to hear, you will incur significant medical expenses from medical treatment and assistive technology.
 With the help of an experienced loss of sight injury attorney in New York, you may be able to hold the person's whose negligence resulted in your injury legally accountable.
 Depending on the facts of your case, the type of compensation that you may entitled to includes expenses related to medical expenses, lost wages and pain and suffering.
 Medical expenses include your past and future medical expenses that are related to treatment for your injury.
 For example, medical expenses would include emergency room treatment, hospital stay, doctors' fees, medication, rehabilitative services, and assistive technology.

 If you lose your sight there is a good chance that you will not be able to go back to the job you had prior to the accident.
-This means that you will be entitled not only to compensation for the wages you lost while recovering.
-You will also be entitled to compensation for loss of earning potential as you will likely have a difficult time earning as much as you would have if did not lose your vision.
+This means that you will be entitled not only to compensation for the wages you lost while recovering, but you may also be entitled to compensation for loss of earning potential as you will likely have a difficult time earning as much as you would have if you did not lose your vision.

 In addition, you may be able to collect damages for pain and suffering.
 Compensation for pain and suffering is reserved for those injuries that are severe enough to cause the victim extreme physical pain, or that cause the victim to suffer psychologically and emotionally.
 Loss of sight is an example of a permanent injury that would be considered so life-altering that an award for pain and suffering would be appropriate.Contact Stephen Bilkis & Associates

 A personal injury lawsuit can be complex, relying not only on complicated evidentiary issues related to the accident, but on an understanding of the medical issues related to loss of sight.
 Stephen Bilkis & Associates has decades of experience successfully representing clients in personal injury lawsuits who have suffered serious injuries.
 We understand both the legal and medical issues involved.
-Whether your injury occurred in a construction accident, auto accident, slip and fall accident, or any other type of accident, contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
+Whether your injury occurred in a construction accident, auto accident, slip and fall accident, or any other type of accident, contact an experienced loss of sight injury attorney serving New York at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
 We serve injured victims in the following locations: Nassau County, Bronx, Brooklyn, Long Island, Manhattan, Queens, Staten Island, Suffolk County, and Westchester County.